Home » Days » International » Countdown to World Maritime Day? (2026)

 Understanding World Maritime Day

-World Maritime Day is celebrated annually, typically on the last Thursday of September, to highlight the importance of maritime activities and to review the international maritime industry’s contributions to the global economy and environmental sustainability.
-Established by the International Maritime Organization (IMO) in 1978, this day serves as a platform for discussion about the future of maritime transport and its role in the sustainable development of marine resources.
+World Maritime Day is observed each year, usually on the last Thursday of September.
+It focuses on maritime activities and the role of the shipping industry in the global economy and environmental responsibility.
+Established by the International Maritime Organization (IMO) in 1978, the day provides an opportunity to discuss maritime transport and the management of marine resources.

 The Historical Background